web-illinois/illinois_framework_project/README.md

 ```

 ## Source Control
+You should commit the files in the `~/illinois_framework` directory to source control.
+You can run `git init` in the `~/illnois_framework` directory to initialize the directory as a git repository.
+After that, you'll want to commit the files and push them to a remote repository.

 If you peek at the ```.gitignore```, you'll see that certain directories, including all directories containing contributed projects, are excluded from source control.
 In a Composer-based project like this one, **you SHOULD NOT commit your installed dependencies to source control**.

 When you set up the project, Composer will create a file called ```composer.lock```, which is a list of which dependencies were installed, and in which versions. **Commit ```composer.lock``` to source control!** Then, when your colleagues want to spin up their own copies of the project, all they'll have to do is run ```composer install```, which will install the correct versions of everything in ```composer.lock```.